 Special Use Assets

-RWC Western Sydney specialises in connecting buyers and selling of unique properties.
-Our carefully curated portfolio showcases a diverse range of specialised assets, including aged-care facilities, aged care, childcare sites, warehouses, heritage sites, places of worship and more.
+RWC Western Sydney specialises in connecting buyers and sellers of unique properties across the region.
+Our carefully curated portfolio showcases a diverse range of specialised assets, including aged care facilities, childcare sites, warehouses, heritage buildings, retreat centres, cemeteries, and places of worship.
+These properties rarely fit within traditional commercial categories, which is why they require a more considered and tailored approach when it comes to marketing and transactions.

 5 Melville Street, Ashbury